AtsushiSakai/PythonRobotics/docs/modules/slam/graphSLAM_doc.rst

 the SLAM as an optimization problem.
 It is mostly used to solve the full SLAM problem in an offline fashion, i.e. optimize all the poses of the robot after the path has been traversed.
-However, some variants are availble that uses graph-based approaches to perform online estimation or to solve for a subset of the poses.
+However, some variants are available that uses graph-based approaches to perform online estimation or to solve for a subset of the poses.

 GraphSLAM uses the motion information as well as the observations of the